 Building technicians operate the natural ventilation system through the same computer-based building automation system (BAS) as the mechanical air handling units.
 Through the BAS, the pneumatic valves that open and close each damper can be controlled from a single interface.
 When the natural ventilation system is in operation, the BAS automatically records and monitors airflow and building pressure.
-The system is usable when the outside air temperature is between 45°F and 64°F. The natural ventilation system was utilized for 14 events days in 2013 (representing 6.7% of exhibit hall event days), eliminating the need for artificial cooling of the space on those days.
-This number does not include the natural ventilation use on move-in and move-out days for the exhibit halls.
-Natural ventilation is always in use during move-in and move-out periods, which accounted for approximately 109 days in 2013.
+The system is able to be used when the outside air temperature is between 45°F and 64°F. The natural ventilation system was utilized for 98 days in 2014, which accounts for events days as well as exhibit hall move-in and move-out days, eliminating the need for artificial cooling / heating of the spaces on those days.